mgechev/blog.mgechev.com/content/post/2020-11-26-what-i-learned-doing-100-public-talks-part-i.md

 Over the past 7 years, I gave over [125+ talks for 20 countries](https://blog.mgechev.com/talks/) in front of over 50,000+ people.
 By any means, this doesn't make me an expert in public speaking, but I had the opportunity to learn a few things that I'd love to share.

 I'll spread the content between a couple of different posts covering everything from planning, preparing the talk, rehearsals, and presentation at the event.
-I'd not focus on research, but this phase will naturally produce artifacts for the planning process.
+I'd not discuss research, but this phase will naturally produce artifacts for the planning process.

 In this part, we'll focus on the talk planning process.